-- (b) in relation to Scotland, SEPA acting with the approval of the Secretary of State. - (2) The appropriate authority may conduct or make, or cause to be conducted or made.- - (a) a review of the quality for the time being, and the likely future quality within the relevant period, of air within the area of any local authority; - (b) an assessment of whether air quality standards and objectives are being achieved, or are likely to be achieved within the relevant period, within the area of a local authority; - (c) an identification of any parts of the area of a local authority in which it appears that those standards or objectives are not likely to be achieved within the relevant period; or
+(b) in relation to Scotland, SEPA acting with the approval of the Secretary of State.

+(2) The appropriate authority may conduct or make, or cause to be conducted or made,-

+(a) a review of the quality for the time being, and the likely future quality within the relevant period, of air within the area of any local authority;

+(b) an assessment of whether air quality standards and objectives are being achieved, or are likely to be achieved within the relevant period, within the area of a local authority;

+(c) an identification of any parts of the area of a local authority in which it appears that those standards or objectives are not likely to be achieved within the relevant period; or

-- (d) an assessment of the respects (if any) in which it appears that air quality standards or objectives are not being achieved, or are not likely within the relevant period to be achieved, within the area of a local authority or within a designated area. - (3) If it appears to the appropriate authority- - (a) that air quality standards or objectives are not being achieved, or are not likely within the relevant period to be achieved, within the area of a local authority, - (b) that a local authority has failed to discharge any duty imposed on it under or by virtue of this Part, - (c) that the actions, or proposed actions, of a local authority in purported compliance with the provisions of this Part are inappropriate in all the circumstances of the case, for
+(d) an assessment of the respects (if any) in which it appears that air quality standards or objectives are not being achieved, or are not likely within the relevant period to be achieved, within the area of a local authority or within a designated area.

-S15(a)
+(3) If it appears to the appropriate authority-

+(a) that air quality standards or objectives are not being achieved, or are not likely within the relevant period to be achieved, within the area of a local authority,

+(b) that a local authority has failed to discharge any duty imposed on it under or by virtue of this Part,

+(c) that the actions, or proposed actions, of a local authority in purported compliance with the provisions of this Part are inappropriate in all the circumstances of the case, [or]

-- (d) that developments in science or technology, or material changes in circumstances, have rendered inappropriate the actions or proposed actions of a local authority in pursuance of this Part, - S15(b) - [(e) that a local authority in Wales has failed to carry out a measure specified in an action plan by the date specified in the plan in relation to that measure, or the appropriate authority may give directions to the local authority requiring it to take such steps as may be specified in the directions.
+(d) that developments in science or technology, or material changes in circumstances, have rendered inappropriate the actions or proposed actions of a local authority in pursuance of this Part, the appropriate authority may give directions to the local authority requiring it to take such steps as may be specified in the directions.